 Thousands of people who make their way from Central America across Mexico every year are abducted, killed and raped.

-In Europe, many refugees and migrants don’t even reach dry land, as a tightening of “fortress Europe” means the only route in is by overcrowded and unseaworthy boats, run by traffickers who care little whether their passengers arrive.
-At least 3,419 people died making the crossing in 2014 alone.
+In Europe, many refugees and migrants don’t even reach dry land, as a tightening of “Fortress Europe” means the only route in is by overcrowded and unseaworthy boats, run by traffickers who care little whether their passengers arrive.
+At least 3,500 people died making the crossing in 2014 alone.
 European governments are more concerned with keeping people out than saving lives.

-Migrant workers, vulnerable and without their usual support system, often end up paid a pittance and worked to the bone.
+Migrant workers, vulnerable and without their usual support system, often end up being paid a pittance and are worked to the bone.
 Many cases we have seen amount to slavery.
 Some countries simply seem not to care enough to protect migrant domestic workers.
-For example in Hong Kong and Indonesia these works suffer all sorts of abuse including sexual violence and forced labour.
+For example, in countries such as Hong Kong and Indonesia, these workers suffer all sorts of abuse – including sexual violence and forced labour.

 Qatar has come under fire for its negligence towards other migrant works too, despite promises to reform ahead of the 2022 football World Cup.
 Delays in wages, harsh and dangerous working conditions, poor living conditions and forced labour are still endemic.
 But hope endures, as epitomised by the 1,000 workers who travel every day from India to Saudi Arabia in the hope of a better life, only to be met with deception and exploitation.